-Similarly, when you want to communicate with a remote node in a network then you need the address of that particular node.
+Similarly, when you want to communicate with a remote node in a network, then you need the address of that particular node.
 Systems in a network using TCP/IP architecture use four levels of addresses.

-Types of Addressing in Network:
+Types of Addressing in Network

 The logical address is the IP address that is provided to the nodes connected to the internet and no two nodes here can have the same IP address.
-Like physical address, the logical addresses are classified to unicast (single receiver), multicast (multiple receivers) and broadcast (all the nodes of the system).
+Like physical addresses, the logical addresses are classified to unicast (single receiver), multicast (multiple receivers) and broadcast (all the nodes of the system).
 Though broadcasting has some limit on the number of recipients.